jasmineMLewis/jasmineMLewis/README.md

 - Selected to lead the Community Assistance Fund Committee, entrusted with overseeing nonprofit grant funding and representing one of 1,800+ volunteers.
 - Developed an evaluation rubric to assess nonprofit applications across five key business segments, providing clear, detailed scoring criteria to support consistent, objective decision-making.
 - Served as a featured interviewee representing the Community Assistance Fund (CAF) Committee in recognition of leadership and impact.
-- Led and facilitated committee meetings for a 7-member team, outlining the voting process and guiding discussions on applicant selection.
-- Created and managed online voting polls to schedule meetings and finalize funding decisions, streamlining collaboration and increasing engagement.
-- Coordinated the distribution of applications, balancing workloads based on applicant volume to ensure thorough and timely evaluations.
 - Volunteered 200+ hours as Committee Chair, dedicating time to supporting local nonprofits through funding opportunities.